How do machine learning algorithms work?

 Then we modify the image in a number of ways to enable or disable some of the interpretable components (in the case of this image, the excluded areas are grayed out).
 For each of the generated images the probability of a tree frog’s presence on it (according to our model) is obtained.

 The next step is to learn a linear model weighed locally on the received dataset, so we can understand how it behaves in a small local environment.
 As the final result of the algorithm (explanation of the original model), the components with the highest weights are presented.

 Schematics for generating model explanations using the LIME framework.
 Source: Marco Tulio Ribeiro.

 20 Newsgroup dataset is a collection of about 20,000 documents divided into 20 topics from discussion groups (e.g. sport, Christianity, atheism or electronics).
 It is one of the most popular data sets used in natural language processing (NLP).

-Let us assume that we have created a classification of random forests, which distinguishes which of the two thematic groups (Christianity or atheism) a given text belongs to.
+Let us assume that we have created a classification of random books, which distinguishes which of the two thematic groups (Christianity or atheism) a given text belongs to.
 Below is a code that can be used to generate explanations for the text.